bigjosh/trumpwap/README.md

 This assumes you already have a Pi running with the [latest Raspberian](https://www.raspberrypi.org/downloads/raspbian/) running on it.
 I used Jessie.

-We will only need to download and install the extra stuff that makes a Pi into a plantWAP. (this can take a long time depending on internet connection)
+We will only need to download and install the extra stuff that makes a Pi into a trumpWAP. (this can take a long time depending on internet connection)
   ```
 sudo git clone https://github.com/bigjosh/trumpwap.git
 cd trumpwap